 But the main reason Samsung isn't currently courting Dolby Vision is because it's backing a royalty-free dynamic metadata HDR system called HDR10+.

 Developed by Samsung, and with 20th Century and Warner Bros as partners to license HDR10+ to other manufacturers, it's a direct rival to Dolby Vision.
-The format began to appear on a fairly small number of 4K Blu-ray titles, including Bohemian Rhapsody, Alien 40th Anniversary, 1917, Parasite and Alita: Battle Angel, however, it's since become a mainstream format on many 4K Blu-rays including the aforementioned The Batman and Elvis (Warner Bros) and X-Men: Dark Phoenix (20th Century), as well as other films such as No Time To Die.
+The format began to appear on a fairly small number of 4K Blu-ray titles, including Bohemian Rhapsody, Alien 40th Anniversary, 1917, Parasite and Alita: Battle Angel, however, it's since become a mainstream format on many 4K Blu-rays including 2021's The Suicide Squad and Elvis (Warner Bros) and X-Men: Dark Phoenix (20th Century).
 Amazon Prime Video is also using this technology on much of its first-party content.

 Samsung claims there are over 1000 titles available in HDR10+ on Amazon, including The Grand Tour and The Boys, as well as HDR10+ content on Rakuten and Google Play Movies & TV.